twosigma/git-meta/README.md

 and tagging.

-The user may choose which sub-repositories to edit; we refer to repositories that are locally available as being *visible*.
+The user may choose which sub-repositories to edit; we refer to repositories that are locally available as being *open*.

 ### Git Is Still There